emikhalev/leaflet-2gis/README.md

 ```

 ## License
-Leaflet 2GIS is free software, and may be redistributed under the MIT-LICENSE.
+Leaflet 2GIS is free software, and may be redistributed under the <a href="https://github.com/emikhalev/leaflet-2gis/blob/master/LICENSE">MIT-LICENSE</a>.